 Mr Cederberg’s earlier assignments include working as the Head of Strategic Planning and Foresight at the Ministry of Defence (2005 – 2007).
 During his time a first public long-term strategy for the MoD was created (Securely into the Future - Ministry of Defence Strategy 2025).
 Before this he has had a long career in the service of Finnish Armed Forces, where his latest assignments include holding the position of Commander at the Häme GBAD Battalion (2003 – 05) and serving as a Senior Military Adviser at the Permanent Mission of Finland to the OSCE (1999- 2003).

-Mr Bipul Chatterjee is an Indian economist with 20 years of experience on issues related to international trade and development, especially on political economy of trade and economic policy reforms, particularly pro-poor aspects of reforms.
-Currently, he is Deputy Executive Director of CUTS International, a Jaipur-based international non-governmental organisation working on several subjects of public interest.
+Mr Bipul Chatterjee is an Indian economist with more than 20 years of experience on issues related to international trade and development, especially on political economy of trade and economic policy reforms, particularly pro-poor aspects of reforms.
+Currently, he is Executive Director of CUTS International, a Jaipur-based international non-governmental organisation working on several subjects of public interest.
 Bipul heads the CUTS Centre for International Trade, Economics and Environment.
 Prior to joining CUTS International, he worked at several economic policy think tanks in New Delhi such as National Council for Applied Economic Research, and Institute for Economic Growth.
 He has participated and represented the organisation in more than 100 events on WTO issues, regional integration, and trade and development issues at national, regional and international level including WTO Ministerial Conferences.
-He was a member of the Jury Panel to the First International Business Awards (2012) by Business World, the largest selling business weekly of India.
 He has authored more than 20 papers including a collection of essays on India’s experience on economic diplomacy, co-edited with Ambassador Kishan Rana.

 Mr Pete Cranston is a knowledge management, communication and social media specialist, with long experience as a facilitator and trainer.
 For the past 14 years he has worked in the 3rd sector, mainly in international development, for a wide range of government, international NGO, research and UK civil society organisations.
 A significant part of his work in the past 10 years has been with telecentres and local content exchange while his most recent research has been into global social media trends, with special reference to health communications, and the impact of convergent mobile technologies in rural development.
 Pete has his roots in Community Education.
 He believes facilitation is about enabling learning, collaboration, synthesis, and perhaps the emergence of new ideas and groupings.
 So while he favours participative approaches to events and process he is not bound to any specific methodology.
 An independent consultant since 2001, Pete has been working regularly with Diplo since 2007 on communications and online collaboration projects.
 He teaches eDiplomacy and social media skills for diplomats at Diplo workshops and online courses.